-- Remove items from surrounding property that could collect stagnant water such as old tires, tin cans, plastic containers. - Keep rain gutters clean and draining properly. - Clean and chlorinate swimming pools, outdoor saunas and hot tubs, and drain water from pool covers. - Turn wading pools and wheelbarrows upside down when not in use. - Empty and replace water in birdbaths at least once a week. - Consider keeping horses in the barn from dusk to dawn, when mosquitoes are most active. - Discuss using equine mosquito repellents with your veterinarian.
+- Remove items from surrounding property that could collect stagnant water such as old tires, tin cans, plastic containers. - Keep rain gutters clean and draining properly. - Clean and chlorinate swimming pools, outdoor saunas and hot tubs, and drain water from pool covers - Turn wading pools and wheelbarrows upside down when not in use. - Empty and replace water in birdbaths at least once a week. - Consider keeping horses in the barn from dusk to dawn, when mosquitoes are most active. - Discuss using equine mosquito repellents with your veterinarian.

-Wisconsin last experienced a major outbreak of EEE in 2011, with more than 30 cases mostly in north central Wisconsin.
-Since then, sporadic cases have occurred.
-Because EEE follows mosquito populations, it normally occurs beginning in mid- to late summer and remains a threat until the first killing frost.
+Last year Wisconsin had seven confirmed cases of WNV in horses, but there could have been many more unconfirmed cases.
+Because WNV follows mosquito populations, it normally occurs beginning in mid- to late summer and remains a threat until the first killing frost.